-Join Nick Brazzi for an in-depth discussion in this video Logging into Chrome, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Logging into Chrome, part of Learning the Chrome Browser.

 - There's one important feature that's unique to Chrome that makes it the browser of choice for a lot of people.
 You can log in to your Google account right in the Chrome browser, which gives you easier access to Google services online and lets you keep important data synchronized across multiple computers.
 To see how this works I want to go to google.com.
 If you use Google Search on a regular basis you can customize your experience and access your search history if you set up and log in to your Google account.
 At the top of the Google web page there's a Sign In button.